cdvelop/tinystring/README.md

 fmt.Println(originalText)  // Output: "el murcielago rapido" (modified)
 ```

-Performance benchmarks show that using string pointers can reduce memory allocations when processing large volumes of text, which can be beneficial in high-throughput applications or systems with memory constraints.
+Performance benchmarks show that using string pointers can reduce memory allocations when processing large volumes of conv, which can be beneficial in high-throughput applications or systems with memory constraints.

 ```go
 // Sample benchmark results: